djplaner/memex/docs/sense/Teaching/Mathematics/mathematical-mindsets.md

 ### Teaching and impact

-- Cohen & Garcia (2014) - 1 experience/message can change everything for students
+- [x] Cohen & Garcia (2014) - 1 experience/message can change everything for students
 - Beilock, Gunderson, Ramirez & Levine (2009) - primary school teachers' negative emotions on math predict achievements of girls in their classes, not boys
-- Silver (1994) - give students opportunities to pose mathematical problems, to consider a situation and think of mathematical questions to ask - the essence of real math - they become more engaged and perform at a higher level
+- [x] Silver (1994) - give students opportunities to pose mathematical problems, to consider a situation and think of mathematical questions to ask - the essence of real math - they become more engaged and perform at a higher level
 - Boaler (2015a) - What's math got to do with it - describes a classroom approach based on posing mathematical questions
-- Schwartz & Bransford (1998) - comparison of three ways of teaching mathematics - related to [[productive-failure]]
+- [x] Schwartz & Bransford (1998) - comparison of three ways of teaching mathematics - related to [[productive-failure]]
 - Wang, 1998; Elmore & Fuhrman, 1995 - OTL most important condition for learning

-- Good, Rattan & Dweck (2012) - studetns sense of belonging in math
+- [x] Good, Rattan & Dweck (2012) - studetns sense of belonging in math

 ### Value of mathematics

-- Rose & Betts (2004) and Boaler (2005) - more math classes == higher earnings 10 years later - as much as 19.5%
+- [x] Rose & Betts (2004) and Boaler (2005) - more math classes == higher earnings 10 years later - as much as 19.5%
 - In the US the high school maths courses done from year 9 influence what people do for the rest of their life, is this the case in Australia?

 ### Rich tasks

-- Horn 2005 -
+- [x] Horn 2005 -
 - https://nrich.maths.org
 - Nasir et al (2014) Railside activities?
-- (Picciotto, 1995) - physical manipulative for algebraic understanding
+- [x] (Picciotto, 1995) - physical manipulative for algebraic understanding
+- [x] (Ball, 1993) on conjectures, reasoning and proof

+Visuals

+- [x] division quilt (Lupton, Pratt, and Richardson, 2014)

 ### Assessment

-- Pulfrey, Buchs, and Butera (2011) replication of study on impact of assessment feedback as: grades, diagnostic comment, or both.
+- [x] Pulfrey, Buchs, and Butera (2011) replication of study on impact of assessment feedback as: grades, diagnostic comment, or both.
 Grades always negative
 - Reeves (2006) non-mathematical nature of US-based 100% scales
 - Need much more on making diagnostic comments/feedback

 Not quite
-- Gustein, Lipman, Hernandez & de los Reyes (1997) - curriculum designed to raise issues of gender, culture or class
+- [x] Gustein, Lipman, Hernandez & de los Reyes (1997) - curriculum designed to raise issues of gender, culture or class

 ### What is mathematics